 - 12 April 2016 - Public Law 114-47 technical fix.
 (Adobe .pdf File - 881 kb.)

 This kind of ongoing engagement can be the difference between things getting done and things languishing on the back burner.
 It pays to have a union on your side.
 It pays to have union representatives in Washington, DC.
 This is just one example what your dues pay for.
 If you are a dues-paying member, thank you for your support.
 If not, please consider joining today to support this kind of work.

 The seasonal work of land management agencies is accomplished by a mix of permanent seasonal employees and temporary seasonal employees.
 Permanent seasonal jobs are preferable to employees because they feature greater benefits and job security (see table of differences).
 Currently, regardless of how many seasons they serve, temporary employees cannot compete for permanent jobs under the merit promotion procedures available to other federal employees.
 This barrier causes high attrition, leading to high training costs and a less capable and less safe workforce.
 It erodes our nation's wildland firefighting and emergency response capabilities.

-The Land Management Workforce Flexibility Act removes a barrier to the career advancement opportunities of long-serving temporary seasonal employees of land management agencies.
-The bill gives temporary employees the opportunity to compete for agency positions on an equal footing with other federal employees if they've worked over 4 seasons (at least 24 months of service time) and their performance was satisfactory.
+The LMWFA removes a barrier to the career advancement opportunities of long-serving temporary seasonal employees of land management agencies.
+This new law gives temporary employees the opportunity to compete for agency positions on an equal footing with other federal employees if they've worked over 4 seasons (at least 24 months of service time) and their performance was satisfactory.
+It also exempts experienced seasonal firefighters from maximum entry ages that apply to inexperienced, off-the-street applicants.
 This provides long-serving temporary employees with opportunity and their employing agencies with better applicant pools.
-In addition, the bill authorizes the direct placement of temporary employees who have successfully performed the same job for over 4 seasons (24 months) into vacant positions that are identical to their temporary positions (i.e., same duties, qualification requirements, and location).
-This is a common-sense, good government reform with no direct costs and significant payoffs.